About the Contest

 INTERVENTION: Any action/touch done by a person to help the machine continue to operate after the machine has begun its run.

-EARTH DAY ELEMENTS: Any element that is connected to Earth Day.
-E.g. planting trees, recycling, cleaning our planet, clean energy, etc. Earth Day elements may be a part of the machine, or a decoration not directly connected to the machine that appears in the video.
+ISRAEL THEMES: Any element that is connected to Israel.
+E.g. science, innovation, history, and declaration of independence.
+Israel elements may be a part of the machine, or a decoration not directly connected to the machine that appears in the video.
 In addition to these elements, the judges will also be looking for creative inclusion of into the machine and video.
 See the resources section for guidance.

 Each team must submit: